Knot concordance in homology cobordisms: Infinite generation

 As noted in the introduction, to complete the proof that $\CZhat/\CZ$ is infinitely generated (Theorem~\ref{thm:main} \eqref{it:infgen}), we must simply find a family of pairs $(Y_j,K_j) \in \CZhat$ for which $\theta$ is unbounded as $j \to \infty$.
 We will arrange that each $Y_j$ bounds a contractible manifold, which guarantees that these elements are actually contained in the subgroup $\CZhat'$ (see Remark \ref{rmk:pi1}).

-For $j \ge 1$, let $L_j \subset S^3$ denote the $2$-bridge link shown in Figure \ref{fig:Lj}.
-Using the standard notation for $2$-bridge links, the link $L_j$ corresponds to the continued fraction $[\underbrace{-2, \dots, -2}_{2j}, 2j+2]$.
-Denote the components of $L_j$ by $L_j^1$ and $L_j^2$, and observe that there is an involution of $S^3$ which exchanges the two components.
-(This involution is easier to see after performing flypes to make the diagram symmetric.)
-Note that $\lk(L_j^1, L_j^2) = 1$ with suitable orientation.
+For $j \ge 1$, let $L_j \subset S^3$ denote the $2$-bridge link shown in either part of Figure \ref{fig:Lj}.
+(We leave to the reader to check that these diagrams are equivalent.)
+Denote the components of $L_j$ by $L_j^1$ and $L_j^2$, and observe from Figure \ref{subfig:Lj-symmetric} that there is an involution of $S^3$ which exchanges the two components.
+Note that $\lk(L_j^1, L_j^2) = \pm 1$ depending on the choice of orientation.